RoMinjun/yt-vid-discord-announcer/README.md

 A go project created to let Kirei's community know about a new youtube video

 > [!WARNING]
-> Currently only works on localhost
+> Only works with docker, if you want it to work without docker add an absolute path to the .env

 ## .env file